Last Updated | September 16, 2020

-BigCommerce has great SEO functions and marketing techniques, because it does not only let you edit the URLs, images, meta titles and descriptions to fit the keywords trending on SEO outlets, but also has a great keyboard support function.
+BigCommerce has great SEO functions and marketing techniques, because it does not only let you edit the URLs, images, meta titles and descriptions to fit the keywords trending on SEO outlets same as Shopify SEO features, but also has a great keyboard support function.

 |§ No Mobile App:|